UWRealityLab/vrcapstone19sp-team2/docs/README.md

 ## Components
 ### Environment
 This is the play ground of the game, the room our player is trapped in.
 To increase the immersiveness of the game, we want to make it real.
 This room will be filled with interactly components, like furnitures, decorations and electronics just like a real room.
-On top of that,

 Most of these components will just be there so that the player will be able to play with and move around to increase the reality of the environment and give the player a basic idea on what kinds of interactions are allowed in this environment.
 Some hints & clues will also be hidden with these components.